Nez Perce language: Vowel harmony

 Nez Perce displays an extensive system of vowel harmony.
 Vowel qualities are divided into two opposing sets, "dominant" //i a o// and "recessive" //i æ u//.
 The presence of a dominant vowel causes all recessive vowels within the same phonological word to assimilate to their dominant counterpart; hence with the addition of the dominant-marked suffix //-ʔajn//:

 With very few exceptions, therefore, phonological words may contain only vowels of the dominant or recessive set.
 Despite occurring in both sets, //i// is not neutral; instead, it is either dominant or recessive depending on the morpheme in which it occurs.

 This system presents a challenge to common concepts of vowel harmony, since it does not appear to be based on obvious considerations of backness, height, or tongue root position.
-To account for this, Katherine Nelson (2013) proposes that the two sets be considered as distinct "triangles" of vowel space, each by themselves maximally dispersed, where the recessive set is somewhat retracted (further back) in comparison to the dominant:
+To account for this, Katherine Nelson (2013) proposes that the two sets be considered as distinct "triangles" of vowel space, each by themselves maximally dispersed, where the dominant set is somewhat retracted (further back) in comparison to the recessive: